-Our charity partner for the financial year ended 31 December 2022 was Back Up, an organisation that helps people who have been paralysed through accident or illness and works with them to adjust positively to spinal cord injury.
+Our charity partner for the financial year ended 31 December 2023 was Back Up, an organisation that delivers services that build confidence, independence and inspires people affected by spinal cord injury to transform their lives.
 We aim to raise awareness of the charity, raise funds, provide volunteering opportunities for our staff as well as administration assistance and office space for meetings and training for the charity.
 Our charity partner is selected by our staff.
 Our previous partners have been Jubilee Sailing Trust and Noah's Ark.